 Months of entry

-Loughborough Design School offers a unique combination of design and specialist human factors teaching which equips students with core Human Computer Interaction (HCI) and User Experience (UX) design skills.
-The content of the programme therefore enables you to develop your skills and competencies in both the creative and/or analytical aspects of User Experience Design whilst working on a diverse range of projects.
+Our MA in User Experience Design aims to help you improve your effectiveness as a user centred designer within industry.
+The content of the User Experience Design programme enables you to develop your skills and competencies in both the creative and analytical aspects of user experience whilst working on a diverse range of projects.

-Please note - This course was formally named Interaction Design and has been renamed User Experience Design to better represent its content.
+Our MA in User Experience Design was formerly named Interaction Design and has been renamed User Experience Design to better represent its content.

 Information for international students